How common is stuttering?

 What they do know is that there is a strong genetic link.

 “Around two thirds of children who stutter will have a positive family history of stuttering, where at least one other person in their immediate or extended family stutter.
 For children with a positive family history of persistent stuttering, the likelihood of persisting with stuttering into adulthood [for that child] increases.”

-Other common traits that Dr Kefalianos and her colleagues have found is that boys are more likely to stutter than girls and children who have stronger expressive language skills have a higher risk of stuttering.
+Other common traits that Dr Kefalianos and her colleagues have found is that boys are more likely to stutter than girls and children who have stronger expressive language skills have a higher risk.